 Safer Venue Accreditation

 The first step to getting back to profitability is restoring the confidence in events at your venue.
-Will delegates feel confident to attend an event at your venue?
-It is essential for venues to reassure clients and delegates that your venue is safe and secure, and that's largely down to effectively communicating the steps that have been taken to allow it to adhere to government guidelines.
+Will delegates feel confident to attend an event there?
+It's essential for venues to reassure clients and delegates that your venue is safe and secure, and that's largely down to effectively communicating the steps that have been taken to allow it to adhere to government guidelines.

 Download our White Paper for more details on how you can manage the risk of COVID-19 in organised meetings and events, and read our case study on the Hire Space Away Day at RSA House last summer to see a safer event in action.

 Book a consultation with us for more details or to get started on your accreditation.